adambard/learnxinyminutes-docs/forth.html.markdown

 \ As well as reading, we can add to the return stack and remove from it:
 5 6 4 >r swap r> .s    \ 6 5 4

-\ NOTE: Because forth uses the return stack for word pointers, it's essential
+\ NOTE: Because Forth uses the return stack for word pointers, it's essential
 \ that you set the return stack back to how it was at the end of your
 \ definition. `>r` should always be followed by `r>`.

 \ ------------------------- Floating Point Operations --------------------------

-\ Most forths tend to dislike the use of floating point operations.
+\ Most Forths tend to dislike the use of floating point operations.
 We write
 \ floating point operations with scientific notation.
 8.3e 0.8e f+ f.    \ 9.1 ok